 4. OTW Scope 3-9X56 Red &Green Illuminated Optics Scope

-Aluminum used here is pretty stiff and high-quality.
-It’s not on par with a 300$ scope per say.
+The aluminum used here is pretty stiff and high-quality.
+It’s not on par with a 300$ scope per se.
 But it’s very well comparable to 100$ ones.
 Inside of the scope is nitrogen purged as well.
-Making it fog proof.
-Outside is durable enough to withstand recoil shocks.
+Making it fogproof.
+The outside is durable enough to withstand recoil shocks.

-If you pair it with a Gamo Silent Cat, you will have a great time. there are two colored reticle present in this scope.
+If you pair it with a Gamo Silent Cat, you will have a great time. there are two colored reticles present in this scope.
 Red and green.
-Really bright and gives good clarity during low-light.
-Paired with coated lenses, have to admit it can give a tough battle to much expensive scopes.
+Bright and gives good clarity during low light.
+Paired with coated lenses, have to admit it can give a tough battle to many expensive scopes.

 China.